voanhkha/voanhkha.github.io/_posts/2024-11-18-unslothfinetune.markdown

 ---
 layout: post
 comments: true
-title: Finetune LLMs to solve the famous abstract reasoning challenge with Unsloth AI...
+title: (Rank 6/1637) Finetune LLMs to solve the famous abstract reasoning challenge with Unsloth AI...
 excerpt: "... and finished 6/1400 in ARC Prize 2024, then met intimately with Francois Chollet!"
 mathjax: true
 date:   2024-11-18 00:00:00